 Learn about the Flashpoint Experience:

 Who is Flashpoint for?

 Flashpoint is for students looking to enhance their leadership skills in order to improve the work being done by their respective groups.
 If you are not a member and/or leader of a student organization, fraternity/sorority, or other group, you do not qualify to participate in the program.
 Please consider other programs in our Leadership Lineup.

 I’m looking to participate in the Fall Semester, can I?

-Unfortunately, Flashpoint is exclusive to UIC Business Scholars during the Fall Semester.
-If you are not a Business Scholar but are still looking to get involved, Flashpoint is offered as a one-day program – open to all students – during the Spring Semester (make sure to plan ahead).
+Unfortunately, Flashpoint is not offered during the Fall Semester.
+Flashpoint is offered as a one-day program – open to all students – during the Spring Semester (make sure to plan ahead).

 What’s the time commitment for the program?

 Flashpoint is often referred to as the Spring Leadership Conference – a one-time, eight hour program that takes place mid-February.

 How is Flashpoint different than other leadership programs?